Homesh: History

-The village was established in 1978 on 173 acres (700 dunams) of confiscated land belonging to Palestinian residents of the nearby village of Burqa, whose ownership was certified in the land registry.
+The village was established in 1978 on 700 dunam of confiscated land belonging to Palestinian residents of the nearby village of Burqa, whose ownership was certified in the land registry.
 It began as a pioneer Nahal military outpost, and demilitarized when turned over to residential purposes in 1980 to secular Jews.
 During the Second Intifada, about half of the residents left.
 Shortly thereafter, dozens of Orthodox Jews moved to the village in order to show support for the continued settlement of the area.

 Even after the settlement was disestablished in 2005, and even though Israel recognizes the lands where Homesh was built is privately owned by Palestinians, the Israel Defense Forces have not yet, as of January 2023, allowed the Palestinian land-owners to return to their land.

 Eviction

 The residents of Homesh were forcefully evicted from their homes and their houses demolished as part of the Israeli disengagement from Gaza and four settlements in the northern West Bank of August 2005.
 Kibbutz Yad Hana accepted the government's offer to absorb settlers evicted from Homesh in the partial disengagement from the occupied territories (see Protocol N.31 of the Knesset Ombudsman sub-committee on the disengaged, 5 January 2009) and was renamed Yad Hana-Homesh.